 Use Material Components

 Well we couldn’t but you definitely should!
 Do NOT skip tests.

 Subscribe to blogs and newsletters to stay up to date!
 Here are some to start with: Android Weekly, ProAndroidDev, AndroidPub, Kotlin Weekly.
 Overwhelmed?
 Check out this awesome talk by Huyen Tue Dao:

 Be Like Water: Keeping up with Android

 If you enjoy talks from 360 AnDev, please support the conference via Patreon!
 The one constant of working in mobile is…academy.realm.io

 Well, there we go.
 This is a great time for Android Development, so go get started with your new app, and don’t forget to have fun while doing it!

-👏 if you learned something, constructive criticism welcome 😄
+If you learned something, leave a comment.
+Constructive criticism welcome 😄